terhnt/unoparty-docs/docs/what-is-unoparty/An-incencentivization-token.md

 Note: It is a common misconception that XUP is a competitor to Unobtanium, when in fact it cannot exist without it.
 And even though XUP is not a traditional currency, it serves a steady and critical purpose within the Unoparty ecosystem.

 ### How was XUP launched?
-The supply of XUP was created in a process called 'proof-of-burn' that lasted from January 2nd to February 3rd 2014 (5000 Unobtanium blocks).
-During this period, anyone was able to exchange Unobtaniums for XUP automatically on a protocol level under the following conditions:
+The supply of XUP will be created in a process called 'proof-of-burn' that start sometime during 2022.
+During this period, anyone will be able to exchange Unobtaniums for XUP automatically on a protocol level under the following conditions:

 Users sent their UNO to a verifiably unspendable Unobtanium address with no known private key. ([uNopartyXburnXXXXXXXXXXXXXXXWJmsqn](https://unoparty.xchain.io/burns))